 - Washington D.C.

-The penalties vary by state but are typically calculated as a percentage of household income or a flat fee per adult and per child, whichever is higher.
-For example, California's penalty for 2024 is at least $900 per adult and $450 per dependent child, or 2.5% of household income above the state tax filing threshold.
+State penalties vary.
+They’re usually the higher of a percentage of household income or a flat fee per adult and child.
+Example: California’s 2024 penalty starts at $900 per adult and $450 per child, or 2.5% of household income above the filing threshold.

 Beyond Penalties: The Broader Financial Impact

-For individuals, the risk is even more direct: exposure to full, unnegotiated medical bills that can lead to financial ruin.
-A single hospitalization or chronic condition diagnosis without insurance can result in tens or hundreds of thousands of dollars in debt.
+For individuals, the risk is brutal: full-priced medical bills with no insurance to negotiate.
+One hospitalization or chronic condition diagnosis can mean tens or hundreds of thousands in debt.